Waltons4eva/ubiquitywe/README.md

 in Firefox Quantum or no easily reachable/public web API available anymore (which was used, for example, by some built-in noun types).
 This means, that porting of existing commands to UbiquityWE will require some effort.

+#### Differences with the original UbiChr

+* No backward compatibility with existing parserless UbiChr commands (although, it should be pretty easy to port one).

 #### TODO